-330 Some members of a user organisation suggested that it would be more meaningful for the acquirer to assess the market value of the acquired business on an annual basis and compared it to the original transaction.
+351 Some members of a user organisation suggested that it would be more meaningful for the acquirer to assess the market value of the acquired business on an annual basis and compared it to the original transaction.
 Any loss in value would result in the goodwill being adjusted downward.

-- 331 Auditors agreed that it is not feasible to design a significantly more effective impairment test as part of this project which did not include a comprehensive revision of IAS 36.
+- 352 Auditors agreed that it is not feasible to design a significantly more effective impairment test as part of this project which did not include a comprehensive revision of IAS 36.
 They did not consider feasible a direct testing for goodwill impairment because goodwill was residual and could not be measured separately from the business it relates to and because it was composed of acquired goodwill and internally generated goodwill that could not be separated.
 Therefore, they suggested the IASB to undertake a broader research on IAS 36, including a comprehensive review focusing on the CGU and impairment testing concept. - Auditors agreed that management over-optimism and 'shielding effect' are important reasons affecting the recognition of impairments.
 Even though 'shielding effect' could not be completely avoided due to the CGU concept and the indirect testing, there were different aspects to be considered concerning "too optimistic" estimates.
-These include the inherent estimation uncertainty, the incentive effect of the business plan, management bias, window dressing, and the key significance of the last planning period for the terminal value cash flow. - 333 Auditors did not share the IASB's view that over-optimism should only be dealt with by auditors and regulators because different aspects of over-optimistic estimates are also the responsibility of preparers (see paragraph 332).
+These include the inherent estimation uncertainty, the incentive effect of the business plan, management bias, window dressing, and the key significance of the last planning period for the terminal value cash flow. - 354 However, one professional organisation did not agree with the conclusion of the IASB not to further consider the 'headroom approach' because it does not completely eliminate the shielding.
+The professional organisation argued that, even though the headroom approach is not a perfect solution, it does reduce the current shielding effect and should be further analysed. - 355 Auditors did not share the IASB's view that over-optimism should only be dealt with by auditors and regulators because different aspects of over-optimistic estimates are also the responsibility of preparers (see paragraph 353).
 In addition, there was information asymmetry between the parties which usually does not allow enforceable corrections to a business plan beyond technical or obvious mistakes.